 All told, construction costs around the event are estimated at $7 billion.

 "We are building a city," Shayya said.
 "We are not building an Expo site.
 We are building a city and it's a city that is going to be one of the smartest cities in the world."

 But Dubai will need to incorporate the new city into its sprawling real estate market after the six-month expo ends on April 10, 2021.
 And already, that market shows signs of trouble.

 Real estate speculation and the Great Recession helped drag down Dubai's economy in 2009.
 A sharp drop in oil prices in 2014 also hurt its economy, as has tension between the U.S. and Iran and the war in Yemen.

-Dubai's real estate market, which has been a major economic driver since it allowed foreigners to own property beginning in 2002, has seen its value drop by a third since their 2014 peak.
-While apartments, villas and office space stand empty, even more properties are due to come onto the market in the coming years, sparking enough alarm for Dubai's government to set up a commission to come up with ways of heading off the problem.
+Dubai's real estate market, which has been a major economic driver since it allowed foreigners to own property beginning in 2002, has seen its value drop by a third since its 2014 peak.
+Apartments, villas and office space stand empty, and more properties are due to come onto the market in the coming years, sparking enough alarm for Dubai's government to set up a commission to come up with ways of heading off the problem.

 Expo officials point out that the German industrial conglomerate Siemens plans to open an office at the site after the expo closes.
 They believe other businesses, drawn by the expo, will follow suit.

 However, uncompleted "white elephant" projects lurk around Dubai, like the Palm Jebel Ali, the unfinished twin of the Palm Jumeirah.
 A massive amusement park that recently opened near the Expo 2020 site reported a loss of $57 million last year and canceled an expansion.
 And the Al Maktoum International Airport, envisioned to one day take over for Dubai International Airport, has seen repeated delays to its expansion.